BANGKOK CITY GUIDE: Must do in Bangkok

 Another must-see attraction in Bangkok is the first Thai National Museum.
 Built-in the late 1800s on the grounds of the Grand Palace, it homes the most extensive collection of Thai art and artifacts in the entire country.
 There are several buildings across the grounds, each housing different artifacts, and art.
 One collection displays items from Thailand’s prehistory, another includes Chinese weapons, Khon masks, palanquins, ceramics, armaments, traditional musical instruments from Southeast Asia, and many more.

 More than 800 pieces of art are spread across five stories.
 Some floors show permanent exhibits, while others are seasonal and change.
 The original and highly modern building, built-in 2012, was designed to look like it was made and carved from a single piece of granite.
 The 18,000 square meter space showcases exceptional art from the past three decades.

-Thailand is known for its traditions, but the MOCA displays the increasing number of talented contemporary Thai artists.
-Here, new talent can express feelings and issues without any restrictions, resulting in some incredibly unique, brave, and interesting artworks.
+Thailand is known for its traditions, but the MOCA displays an increasing number of talented contemporary Thai artists.
+Here, new talent can express themselves without any restrictions, resulting in some incredibly unique, brave, and interesting artworks.

 Suan Pakked Palace

-Completely different from the MOCA, and beautiful in its own way is this group of traditional teak Thai houses.
+Completely different from the MOCA, and beautiful in its own way, are these traditional teak Thai houses.

-Princess Chumbon converted her home in the 1950s from a small lettuce farm to a collection of eight small wooden houses – but before this, it was a lettuce farm, which is exactly how the name translates!
+Princess Chumbon converted her home in the 1950s from a small lettuce farm to a collection of eight small wooden houses.

 Centuries ago, after completion, they were transported to a tropical garden in Bangkok.
 Now visitors can see some ancient artifacts, huge displays of art and antiques.
-Surrounding that is a lush green oasis complete with swans and ducks, surrounds the building; making this a unique place to visit in Bangkok.
+A lush green oasis, with swans and ducks, surrounds the building; making this a unique place to visit in Bangkok.